-This is a big one and a great question.
-I personally have never spent more than £220 on a fishing rod.
-But do understand the difference in price.
-For instance, the bassman has a custom made DFR rod that probably cost in excess of £400.
-But what is so amazing is the lightness of the rod, this is why you pay the money IMO.
-If you’re surface lure fishing you want an ultralight rod.
+I have never spent more than £220 on a fishing rod.
+But I do understand the price difference.
+For instance, the bassman has a custom-made DFR rod that probably cost more than £400.
+But what is so remarkable is the lightness of the rod; this is why you pay the money IMO.
+If you’re surface lure fishing, you want an ultralight rod.

 Is Surface Lure Fishing Harder With a Heavier Rod

 When I’m surface lure fishing, using the Zaltz seems hard work after a while and will change how I hold the rod.
-I am nowhere near the angler the bassman is but he has ‘walking the dog’ action down to a tee.
+I am nowhere near the angler the bassman is; he walks the dog’s action down to a tee.
 His lighter rod must contribute to the action he gets from the lure.
 He can do that consistently for hours.

 Practice makes Perfect

 Obviously, if you fished for hours and fished nearly every day, you would be a master at surface lure fishing.
 My point is it’s definitely easier with a lighter rod.
 But, in turn, it’s going to cost you more money.

-This is the case with all types of fishing, you will find that this is the case; I have seen fly rods for over £800 WHAT?
-I’m not saying you have to go out and remortgage your house to get surface lure fishing down to a fine art you don’t.
-I’m sure if I was able to fish more I would be more than happy with the Zaltz and better at surface lure fishing.
-To be honest, I have never fished a whole session just surface lure fishing anyway, so it’s not a given.
-I love any style of lure fishing as long as we are catching…who cares?
+With most types of fishing, you will find that this is the case; I have seen fly rods for over £800.
+WHAT?
+I’m not saying you have to go out and remortgage your house to get surface lure fishing down to a fine art.
+You don’t.
+If I could fish more, I would be more than happy with the Zaltz and better at surface lure fishing.
+I have never fished a whole session, just surface lure fishing anyway, so it’s not a given.
+I love any style of lure fishing as long as we are catching; who cares?